lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

    |edit_buttons|

--  ``Slices Selector`` allows to pick a slice of the hippocampus and it will add this to the *stimulus* / *report*
+-  ``Slices Selector`` allows to pick a slice of the hippocampus, it will add this to the *stimulus* / *report*

    |stimulus_selector|

 -  ``Stimulations``

-   -  For creation or edition of the item a form will appear
+   -  For creation or edition of the item a form will appear with th following fields:

-      -  *Target*: Name of a target to receive the stimulation
+      -  *Target*: Name of the target that will receive the stimulation
-      -  *Delay*: Time when the stimulus commences, given in milliseconds(ms)
+      -  *Delay*: Starting time of the stimulus in milliseconds(ms)
-      -  *Duration*: Time length of stimulus duration, given in milliseconds(ms)
+      -  *Duration*: Duration of the stimulus in milliseconds(ms)
       -  *Synapses per cell*: The number of synapses to create
       -  *Pattern*: Type of the stimulus [Poisson]
       -  *Lambda*: Configure the random distribution